The Bat-Family (Batgirl | Batwoman | Jason Todd | Robin) | Extended Bat-Family & Other Supporting Cast (Azrael | Huntress)

 Outside of the comics, the character has featured in a multitude of Batman-related media.
 She was a recurring villain in the iconic Adam West Batman series, famously portrayed by several different actresses including Julie Newmar and Eartha Kitt.
 She was a major character in Batman: The Animated Series and appeared as a villain in both The Batman and Batman: The Brave and the Bold.
 The character was featured in Bat Man of Shanghai, a series of Wuxia-inspired Alternate Universe shorts on the DC Nation block that reimagined Catwoman as a Chinese thief in the 1930s.
 For the Animated Adaptation of Batman: Year One, she was voiced by Eliza Dushku.
 Camren Bicondova plays a young Selina, a street kid mostly known by the nickname "Cat", in the series Gotham.

 On the film front, the character was played by Lee Meriwether in The Movie of the Adam West series, then in a more supernatural interpretation by Michelle Pfeiffer in the 1992 film Batman Returns.
 In 2004, a standalone Catwoman movie starring Halle Berry was released, but the movie was a flop that had little in common with the comic character.
 She's been played by Anne Hathaway in 2012's The Dark Knight Rises, although she's only ever named on screen as "Selina Kyle" and "The Cat", with the name "Catwoman" only being used in merchandise and other supplemental materials - perhaps to sever ties from the aforementioned Halle Berry flop or possibly just because of the trend in both the Marvel Cinematic Universe and The Dark Knight Trilogy that Comic-Book Movies Don't Use Codenames.
-She will be portrayed by Zoë Kravitz in Matt Reeves' 2022 The Batman, opposite Robert Pattinson's Bruce Wayne; she previously voiced the character in The LEGO Batman Movie.
+She was portrayed by Zoë Kravitz in Matt Reeves' 2022 The Batman, opposite Robert Pattinson's Bruce Wayne; she previously voiced the character in The LEGO Batman Movie.

 The character has been one of Batman's most enduring love interests, and is seen as the most natural one to him to the point that she and Batman were once engaged to be married.